N8 Research Partnership: History

 Another development was the launch of the N8 High Performance Computing facility in March 2013 (now the N8 Centre of Excellence in Computationally Intensive Research; N8 CIR).
 This provides industry and university researchers with access to high performance computing alongside consultancy and e-infrastructure training.
 The original HPC supercomputer, hosted at the University of Leeds, was capable of performing 110 trillion operations per second, the equivalent of half a million iPads.
 In 2020 the Engineering and Physical Sciences Research Council granted £3.1 million funding to a new supercomputer, the Northern Intensive Computing Environment (NICE), to be hosted by Durham University on behalf of the N8 Research Partnership.
-The overall cost of the new supercomputer is £8.4 million, with the balance being provided by the N8 universities.
+The overall cost of the new supercomputer was £8.4 million, with the balance being provided by the N8 universities.
 NICE will be a tier-2 supercomputer built on 32 IBM Power 9 dual-CPU nodes, each having 4 NVIDIA V100 GPUs.
+The new supercomputer was installed in 2021, named Bede after the 8th century monk and scholar who is buried in Durham Cathedral.

 In 2015, multimillion-pound funding was awarded to N8 Research Partnership, to advance AgriFood Resilience, and Policing, research areas across N8 institutions and with partners.

 In 2023, the N8 became the first coalition of British universities to coordinate policies on open access, issuing a statement calling for academics to retain rights to their work under a CC BY licence, which some publishers reject.
 Publishing under this licence would allow work to be placed immediately in an institutional repository, rather than the intellectual property being transferred to the publishers.

+In 2025, the Financial Times reported that the N8 were discussing closer collaboration in language degrees, including sharing resources and best practices amid the financial crisis facing British universities.
+Nigel Harkness, deputy vice-chancellor and professor of French at Newcastle University, said that they were not looking at shared degree provision but at other forms of practical collaboration.